-- Take photos: Photographic evidence of the crash site, the damage to your motorcycle and of your injuries can prove useful.
+- Take photos: Photographic evidence of the crash site, the damage to your motorcycle and of your injuries can be vital in a lawsuit.

-- Gather information: You will need the contact phone numbers and addresses of all parties involved as well as for anyone who witnessed the crash.
+- Gather information: You will need the contact phone numbers, addresses, and insurance details of all parties involved.
+You could also take a picture of their license, as well as obtaining contact details for anyone who witnessed the crash.

-- Get specific: It is easy to forget important details if they are not written down.
-You are probably not thinking clearly in the aftermath of the crash.
-So, it will be useful to write down the specifics such as the date, time, location and position of the vehicles at the time of the incident.
+- Get specific: It is easy to forget important details if they are not written down, and most people are not thinking clearly in the aftermath of a crash.
+It will be useful to write down the specifics such as the date, time, location and position of the vehicles at the time of the incident.

 - Filing a police report: It is important to get your account of the incident into the police report.
 Make sure you get a copy of the police report.